0x687931/ota/README.md

 # MicroPython OTA Updater

+This project was originally forked from [kevinmcaleer/ota](https://github.com/kevinmcaleer/ota) by Kevin McAleer.

 Robust over‑the‑air (OTA) update system for MicroPython devices.
 The updater can pull application bundles either from the latest GitHub release (``stable`` channel) or from the tip of a development branch (``developer``